 Submerge yourself in these cities’ rich history

-A wonderful opportunity to savour the majestic glories of three of central Europe's great imperial capitals.
-Contrast Vienna's elegance with Prague's unique charm and Berlin's history on a ten-day tour by rail.
+This holiday is a wonderful opportunity to savour the majestic glories of 3 great European capitals.
+Contrast Vienna's elegance against Prague's unique charm and Berlin's history on a 10-day tour by rail.

-Leave Prague by rail, bound for Berlin in Germany.
-The train travels along the scenic valley of the Elbe and through an area of rocky gorges known as 'Saxon Switzerland', an enchanting journey.
-We arrive in Berlin and spend three nights at the 4* Park Inn Berlin- Alexanderplatz.
-Situated opposite the television tower on Berlin's famous Alexanderplatz, the Park Inn is known as 'Berlin's highest hotel', due to its 150 metre height, spread over 39 floors.
-With its excellent proximity to local attractions, the Park Inn is the perfect spot from which to explore Berlin - or, indeed, to experience stunning panoramic views of the city, from the hotel's rooftop terrace.
+Today, leave Prague by rail, bound for Berlin in Germany.
+The train travels along the scenic Elbe Valley, and through an area of rocky gorges known as 'Saxon Switzerland'.
+Arrive in Berlin and spend 3 nights at the 4-Star Park Inn Berlin- Alexanderplatz.
+Situated opposite the television tower on Berlin's famous Alexanderplatz, the Park Inn is known as 'Berlin's highest hotel', due to its 95-foot height.
+With its excellent proximity to local attractions, the Park Inn is the perfect spot from which to explore Berlin - or, indeed, to experience stunning panoramic views over the city.

-Today you say goodbye to mainland Europe, and begin your journey home.
-After breakfast, you leave Berlin by rail, travelling via Cologne to Brussels.
-Here, you board the Eurostar service back to St Pancras International, where your tour concludes.
+Today leave Berlin by rail, travelling via Cologne to Brussels.
+Here, you board the Eurostar service back to London St Pancras.

 Provisional departure and return times, where available, can be found together with dates and prices by clicking on the 'Prices & Availability' button.
 We will write to you around 10 weeks before your departure date with the precise meeting times for your tour group.

 Due to the nature of our tours they are generally unsuitable for those with restricted mobility.
 If you’d like to discuss any particular holiday with us in this respect, then please don’t hesitate to call us.

 Brilliantly organised and good value for money